chuba-cn/Personal-Portfolio/README.md

 My personal Portfolio created using just pure HTML & CSS.
-All projects in the portfolio are all created by me for capstone projects at https://learn.freecodecamp.org
+All projects in the portfolio are all created by me as capstone projects at https://learn.freecodecamp.org